meyfa/ka-mensa-fetch/README.md

 **Options:**

 - `string source`: Data source.
-Either 'handicap' (the default) or 'jsonapi'.
+Either 'simplesite' (the default) or 'jsonapi'.
 - `boolean parallel`: Optional, default: false.
   Whether to run all network requests in parallel.
   This speeds the fetch up significantly, but also increases server-side load and should therefore be used sparingly.

-Additional options for 'handicap' source:
+Additional options for 'simplesite' source:

 - `string[] canteens`: Array of canteen ids for which plans are wanted.
   See `data/canteens.json` for possible values.